pedrosalasrojo/fairness_metrics/README.md

 No installation is required beyond R itself: every function here uses only base R (`stats`), no external packages.

+> **Start here to read the metrics correctly.** `docs/fairness_incompatibilities.pdf`
+> is a self-contained, proof-based guide to *why* the metrics in this toolkit
+> generally cannot all hold at once — the impossibility theorems of Chouldechova
+> (2017) and Kleinberg, Mullainathan & Raghavan (2017) — with worked numerical
+> examples.
+It is what tells you that a table of thirteen numbers is not thirteen
+> independent verdicts.
+See [The incompatibilities guide](#the-incompatibilities-guide) below.

 ---

 ## Repository structure